Free Tool

 The Science Behind the Math

-Commonly favored for lower rep ranges and heavier near-max sets.
+Favored for lower rep ranges and heavy near-max sets (1–5).

 Beyond Static Estimates

 Generic calculators assume your readiness and performance stay constant.
-In reality, fatigue, sleep, and training stress change your output session to session.
+In reality, fatigue, sleep, and training stress shift your actual output session to session.

 • Set-to-set performance variation